 The income for seriously disabled persons (Revenu pour personnes gravement handicapées) was created by the law of 12 September 2003.
 Persons entitled to this benefit must be at least 18 years old, must present a diminution of the ability to work by 30% due to physical, mental, sensorial or psychological disability; the disability has to be obtained before the age of 65.
 The state of health of the person must be at such a level that it is impossible to adapt a workplace in the ordinary or the protected environment to his needs.
 The person must be allowed to live in Luxembourg and must live there.
 Residents from a non-Member state have to show a 5-year long legal residence permit during the last 20 years.
-The income for a seriously disabled person is fixed at €1,348.18/month.
+The income for a seriously disabled person is fixed at €1452.00/month.
 Up to 30% of the reference minima are disregarded from the professional incomes and replacement incomes to compute the resources.
 The income for seriously disabled persons is subject to taxation and to social contributions for health care and long-term care insurance.

 The expensive life allowance (Allocation de vie chère) replaced the formerly implemented heating allowance in 2009.
 This allowance is a means-tested allowance.
-To be eligible in 2015, the global annual income must not exceed: € 23,162.08/year for a person living alone, € 34,743.12/year for a two-person family, € 41,691.74 year for a three-person family, and € 6,948.62/year for each additional person in the family.
-The amount of the expensive life allowance is fixed at € 1,320/year for a person living alone, € 1,650/year for a two-person family, € 1,980/year for a three-person family, € 2,310/year for a four-person family and € 2,640/year for a five-person or more family.
+To be eligible in 2016, the global annual income must not exceed: € 23,162.08/year for a person living alone, € 34,743.12/year for a two-person family, € 41,691.74 year for a three-person family, and € 6,948.62/year for each additional person in the family.
+The amount of the expensive life allowance is fixed at € 1,320/year for a person living alone, € 1,650/year for a two-person family, € 2,640/year for a five-person or more family.
 The allowance is neither subject to taxation nor to social contributions.

 The rent allowance (Subvention de loyer) was created by the law of 9 December 2015, which modified the laws of February 1979, April 1999 and September 2006.
-The new allowance is by principle replacing since 2016 the supplement for rental costs embedded in the "guaranteed minimum income" (see above).
-"Households" whose "total net disposable income" -up to 2017-or "total income" -in 2018- is below a threshold and facing rental costs higher than a "reference rent" may be awarded a rent allowance.
+The new allowance is in principle (since 2016) replacing the supplement for rental costs embedded in the "guaranteed minimum income" (see above).
+"Households" whose "total net disposable income" (up to 2017) or "total income" (from 2018) is below a threshold and facing rental costs higher than a "reference rent" may be entitled to a rent allowance.
 The rental costs must be related to the private sector exclusively.
-The income threshold, the reference rent and the maximum rent allowance to be considered are all depending on the household composition (see Section 2.4.7 for details).
+The income threshold, the reference rent and the maximum rent allowance to be considered are all dependent on the household composition (see Section 2.4.7 for details).

-The total net disposable income of the household takes basically into account the last known "income after tax" as defined in the law about personal income taxation (Art.
-10), family allowances (out of the "new school year allowance"), the "maternity allowance", the "childraising allowance", the "parental leave benefit", the "maintenance payments" received, the "accident permanent benefit", the "tax bonus for children" and the "cost of leaving allowance".
+Until 2018, the total net disposable income of the household took into account:

+- the last known income after tax as defined in the law about personal income taxation (Art.
+10);

+- family allowances (out of the new school year allowance);

+- the maternity allowance;

+- the child-raising allowance;

+- the parental leave benefit;

+- the maintenance payments received;

+- the accident permanent benefit;

+- the tax bonus for children and

+- the cost of leaving allowance.

-In 2018, the total income takes basically into account the last known "income after tax" as defined in the law about personal income taxation (Art.
-10), the "parental leave benefit", the "maintenance payments" received and the "accident permanent benefit".
+From 2018, the total income takes into account:

+- the last known income after tax as defined in the law about personal income taxation (Art.
+10), - the parental leave benefit;

+- the maintenance payments received and - the accident permanent benefit.

 The main objective of such a "reduced" content is to enlarge the population possibly covered.